Seanm07/IAS-Standalone/README.md

 wantedSlotInt variables refer to the advert type, so 1 is square, 2 is tall - this isn't an enum so we can possibly add more sizes in future if they're needed but really you'll only be referring to 1 and 2

 When refreshing adverts make sure to only refresh what you need, e.g don't refresh square AND tall if only tall is going to be visible after the refresh call; the new system is built so ads aren't downloaded or loaded into memory when they don't need to be.

+Note!
+If you're not using a certain size banner it's still best to blacklist them (see blacklisting step in setup section) because 1 ad of all sizes is still preloaded ready to be displayed AND restarting the app jumps ads to the next in queue so eventually all ads would be on the disk.

 ## Setup:
 - Import IAS_Manager.cs